Samdcruzzz/samdcruzzz/README.md

 ## 🚀 Projects

 ### ♻️ Paper Separation System
 System to separate recyclable and non-recyclable paper using sensor-based detection.
+Also separates dry and wet waste.

 **Tech:** Embedded C, Sensors, Arduino